+With greater student debt levels, younger workers are struggling to pay off their student loans and also save for retirement.
 Although student debt is typically associated with millennials, student loans are held by workers of all ages.
 In fact, there are more than 3 million Americans age 60 and over with student loans-typically for children or grandchildren.
 By working on a plan to address employee educational debt, you'll be helping more than just your youngest employees.

-Student loan debt has skyrocketed over the past decade and now stands at \$1.5 trillion-more than double from a decade ago.
+Student loan debt has skyrocketed over the past decade and now stands at more than \$1.5 trillion-almost double from a decade ago.3

-Education loans aren't limited to millennials
+Educational loans aren't limited to millennials